lllyasviel/Fooocus/update_log.md

+# 2.1.52

+* removed pygit2 dependency (expect auto update) so that people will never have permission denied problems.

 # 2.1.50

 * Begin to support sd1.5 as refiner.
 This method scale sigmas given SD15/Xl latent scale and is probably the most correct way to do it.
 I am going to write a discussion soon.